Ginger Taylor, Director

 Mary Holland, Legal Advisor

-Mary Holland, Esq. is Research Scholar and Director of the Graduate Legal Skills Program at New York University School of Law.
-She is a founding board member of EBCALA.
+Professor Holland is Research Scholar, nationally recognized Human Rights Expert and member of the Supreme Court Bar.
+She has been the Director of the Graduate Legal Skills Program at New York University School of Law since 2004.
+She is a founding board member of The Elizabeth Birt Center for Autism Law and Advocacy.

-Educated at Harvard and Columbia Universities, Mary has been an advocate in the public and private sectors.
+Mary has been an advocate in the public and private sectors.
 Prior to joining NYU, she worked for six years at major U.S. law firms, with three years based in Moscow, Russia.
 Before that, she directed the European Program of the Lawyers Committee for Human Rights (now Human Rights First).
-After graduating law school, she clerked for a federal district court judge in New York City.
-She is a co-editor of the book Vaccine Epidemic, and her research and writing on legal issues related to autism and vaccines has been published in such journals as the Yale Journal of Health Policy, Law and Ethics.

 Mark Blaxill, Research Analyst